rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch06-methods-a-deeper-look.md

 ##### Instance variables

-- each object(instance) of the class has a separate instance of the variable in memory
+- Each object(instance) of the class has a separate instance of the variable in memory

 ### Why is method `main` declared `static`?

 - The JVM attempts to invoke the `main` method of the class you specify - at this point no objects of the class have been created

 - Declaring `main` as `static` allows the JVM to invoke `main` without creating an instance of the class.

+---

 ## 6.4 Declaring Methods with Multiple Parameters